chris-bc/wendigo/plan.md

 #### Push application logic to Flipper this time
 * Activate UART interface on launch
 * Start scan passes the configured settings to ESP32 and processes responses indefinitely
+* Use Flipper LED to indicate progress - light blue new BLE dovice, dark blue new BT device, green new wifi device, yellow updated info for existing device, white idle (not scanning), purple scanning
 * Data from ESP32 processed into an object model to represent devices
 * Scan status summarises settings

 #### Iterate
 * Replace mocks with real device data
 * Refine data model and develop device list and detail UIs based on available data
+* Ability to select devices
+* Tracking view collating RSSI for selected devices